-The Company's Board of Directors adopted the Aquestive Therapeutics, Inc. Employee Stock Purchase Plan ("ESPP") in June 2018, as amended and restated effective as of January 1, 2019.
-Rollout of the ESPP began in late 2018, and initial employee purchases are expected to be made in 2019.
-The Company may offer common stock purchase rights biannually under offerings that allow for the purchase of common stock at the lower of 85% of the fair value of shares on either the first or last day of the offering period.
-No purchases under the ESPP occurred in the three months ended March 31, 2019.
+The Company's Board of Directors adopted the Aquestive Therapeutics, Inc. Employee Stock Purchase Plan, or ESPP in June 2018, as amended and restated effective as of January 1, 2019.
+The Employee Stock Plan, features two six-month offering periods per year, running from January 1 to June 30 and July 1 to December 31.
+Under the ESPP, employees may elect to purchase the Company's common stock at the lower of 85% of the fair value of shares on either the first or last day of the offering period.
+During the six months ended June 30, 2019, 31,393 shares were purchased at a total discount of \$20 and were issued under the ESPP, effective as of that date.